SERVICES FOR LIBRARY USERS WITH DISABILITIES

 The Library, Arts & Culture Department is committed to providing equal access to collections and services.
 If you or someone you know needs assistance using the library, one of these services may help.

 Library staff at all sites will gladly help you retrieve materials from the shelves, and we will carry your materials to your car.

 This area of the Central Library brings together services, adaptive equipment, and collections of interest to people with disabilities.
-Tables for technology equipment in the GLAS area are height adjustable for wheelchair access.
-Library staff will demonstrate use of GLAS equipment.
+Tables for technology equipment in the area are height adjustable for wheelchair access.
+Library staff will demonstrate use of equipment.
 Ask for assistance at the Reference Desk.

-The GLAS features two adjustable computer workstations designed to meet the information needs of people with physical, visual, hearing, and learning disabilities.
+This area features two adjustable computer workstations designed to meet the information needs of people with physical, visual, hearing, and learning disabilities.
 The computer workstations include scanning capabilities, Microsoft Office, and the following assistive software programs: Dragon Naturally Speaking, Easy Tutor, JAWS, WYNN (What You Need Now Wizard), and ZoomText Xtra.

 The room also features a CCTV with magnifier to enlarge images of books, magazines, personal mail, handwork, crosswords, etc. on an adjustable reading/working surface.
 In addition, a Sorenson videophone to assist in Deaf communication, either directly or via Video Relay Service is also available.